hungsu/digital_garden/src/site/notes/blog/zero-to-hero.md

 ## Measuring the unmeasurable

+A common trait of people who fail to improve are vague statements and a lack of objectivity about their current situation.
+I think I can do better.

-I can feel myself being at "the bottom" in a number of ways:
+I can feel myself being at "the bottom" in a number of ways I can define and measure:

-- I have low or no comprehension in text and verbal discussions.
-Meaning I both give and gain nothing from participating.
+- **Comprehension**.
+Low or no comprehension in text and verbal discussions.
+Other engineers I see discussing hard problems - I barely understand the problems, and certainly not the solutions they're debating.
+To improve, I'm going to try accumulating *[[Private/Evergreen note\|Evergreen note]]s about UI engineering* that I've written myself, which for now is *one*: I have one excellent note about virtual machines, but I will need many more.
-- I rarely have thoughts to offer, and when I do such thoughts are not accepted.
+- **Helpfulness**.
+Other engineers get stuck every day.
+I rarely have thoughts to offer, and when I do, such thoughts are not accepted or do not resolve the problem.
 Thus I find myself avoiding offers to pair program because I fear I'll drag the other person down.
+The obvious metric is *Problems solved*, which for now I believe is *zero*.
-- I create *slowly* and at a quality that others do not approve, with a great volume of suggestions from reviewers
+- **Creation speed**.
+I create *slowly* and at a quality that others do not approve, with a great volume of suggestions from reviewers.
+I will measure this in *PRs merged per month*.
+At time of writing, I am at around 1.16 PRs merged per month.
+By contrast, one of the most beloved engineers on the team is at 5.5 PRs merged per month.
+Another merged 14 PRs in the last month.
+I'm feeling pretty upset just typing this and seeing the gap, but it's important for me to see how big the gap is.

-From the above I'm able to identify my own measures and create suitable goals.
-Right now these could be:

-- Comprehension.
-I can measure this with accumulated Atomic Notes in the subject matter.
-- Helpfulness.
-I can measure this with *Questions Resolved per week*.
-- Creation speed.
-I can measure this in PRs per week.

 ## Plan, then execute

+My most precious resource is *time*.
+With other engineers already so far ahead, I can't afford to waste time on things that don't help.

-, plan to improve them, and do the work to practice.
+plan to improve them, and do the work to practice.

 ## Getting feedback, and a coach

+<div style='position:relative; padding-bottom:calc(56.40% + 44px)'><iframe src='https://gfycat.com/ifr/WaryBewitchedDungenesscrab' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 > Professional athletes use coaches to make sure they are as good as they can be.
 But doctors don’t.
 I’d paid to have a kid just out of college look at my serve.
 So why did I find it inconceivable to pay someone to come into my operating room and coach me on my surgical technique?
 > —Atul, [The Coach in the Operating Room](https://www.newyorker.com/magazine/2011/10/03/personal-best)